SunWeb3Sec/DeFiVulnLabs/README.md

 # DeFiVulnLabs
 This was an internal Web3 solidity security training in [XREX](https://xrex.io/).
 I want to share these materials with everyone interested in Web3 security and how to find vulnerabilities in code and exploit them.
 Every vulnerability testing uses Foundry.
 Faster and easier!

-Currently supports 47 types of vulnerabilities.
+Currently supports 47 types of vulnerabilities. it compiles with Solidity 0.8.18 except the cases like overflow, underflow where we need older solidity to reproduce the bug.

-**Disclaimer:** This is solely a proof of concept of common smart contract vulnerabilities and is intended only for educational purposes.
+**Disclaimer:** This content serves solely as a proof of concept showcasing Solidity common bugs.
+It is strictly intended for educational purposes and should not be interpreted as encouraging or endorsing any form of illegal activities or actual hacking attempts.
+The provided information is for informational and learning purposes only, and any actions taken based on this content are solely the responsibility of the individual.
+The usage of this information should adhere to applicable laws, regulations, and ethical standards.

 ## Getting Started